Multan Sun Temple: Umayyad conquest

-During the conquest of Sindh by the Umayyad Caliphate in 8th century C.E. under the leadership of Muhammad bin Qasim, Multan fell after a long siege and the Brahmin dynasty was replaced.
+During the conquest of Sindh by the Umayyad Caliphate in 8th century under the leadership of Muhammad bin Qasim, Multan fell after a long siege and the Chach dynasty was replaced.
 Upon the Umayyad conquest, Qasim obtained thirteen thousand and two hundred mans of gold upon excavation.
 This gain of treasures—by loot or revenue—would lead to Multan being regarded as the "Frontiers of gold" by Arab geographers, well into the fourteenth century.

-Al-Baladhuri's Futuh al-Buldan (c. mid-9th century C.E.) remains the earliest narrative-history to cover the history of the temple under Umayyad rule; he noted that all wealth—amounting to thirteen thousand and two hundred maunds of gold—were confiscated from what was the "preeminent site of pilgrimage" for local Sindhis.
+Al-Baladhuri's Futuh al-Buldan (c. mid-9th century C.E.) remains the earliest narrative-history to cover the history of the temple under Umayyad rule; he noted that all wealth — amounting to thirteen thousand and two hundred maunds of gold — were confiscated from what was the "preeminent site of pilgrimage" for local Sindhis.
 It was also recorded about how the Sindhis used to shave their beards and head before circumambulating it and offering riches.
 (Note: For details on the production of Baladhuri's text and its sources, consult Lynch, Ryan J. (2021).
-"Arab Conquests and Early Islamic Historiography: The Futuh al-Buldan of al-Baladhuri") Al-Biruni, visiting the site about a century later, would record that the Sun Temple was spared by bin-Qasim only after he came to know about its prominent role in the regional economy; nonetheless, a piece of cow-flesh was mockingly hang around the neck of the idol.
+"Arab Conquests and Early Islamic Historiography: The Futuh al-Buldan of al-Baladhuri") Al-Biruni, visiting the site about a century later, would record that the Sun Temple was spared by bin Qasim only after he came to know about its prominent role in the regional economy; nonetheless, a piece of cow-flesh was mockingly hang around the neck of the idol.

-Ibn al-Jawzi (c. late 12th century C.E.) noted Qasim to have had spared the temple in lieu of rights to a third of its revenues.
+Ibn al-Jawzi (c. late 12th century C.E.) noted bin Qasim to have had spared the temple in lieu of rights to a third of its revenues.
 (Note: The Caliph Abd al-Malik ibn Marwan is held to have had personally consented to this proposal.
 However, this is an anachronism; the Caliph was long-dead by the time Qasim had his eyes set on Indian frontiers.)
-Pilgrims were apparently compelled to pay a sum between one hundred and ten thousand dirhams, adjudged according to their financial capacity: a third went to the Muslims per Qasim's agreement, another third went to the maintenance of city facilities, and the rest went to the priests.
+Pilgrims were apparently compelled to pay a sum between one hundred and ten thousand dirhams, adjudged according to their financial capacity: a third went to the Muslims per bin Qasim's agreement, another third went to the maintenance of city facilities, and the rest went to the priests.
 Notably, in spite of being a ferocious polemicist against heretical practices, al-Jawzi did not record any act of defilation.
 'Ali al-Shatibi al-Maghribi's (fl.1465 C.E.) history of Arabia reproduced al-Jawzi on the management of the temple except that a third of revenue did not go to Muslims but to the poor.